-Before you build content, you will need to create your site.
+Before you build content, you'll need to create your site.
 Determine what audience your site will serve.
-Ask yourself, “who should have access to this site?
+Ask yourself, “Who should have access to this site?
 Will there be confidential information on this site?
 Will there be company-wide information on this site?”
 Define your site access before you build content.

 Things to consider for site creation:

 - Build content before you create your site dashboards.